Natural disasters in Hawaii

 Hawaii is truly a paradise.
-However, the islands are vulnerable to certain kinds of natural disasters, such as flooding, hurricanes, tsunamis and life-threatening lava flows.
+However, the islands are vulnerable to certain kinds of natural disasters, such as flooding, hurricanes, tsunamis, lava flows and earthquakes.

 In March 2006, more than 30 days of torrential rain resulted in major damage from flooding, as well as serious public health issues.
 The following are some of the natural disasters that either have occurred or could occur in Hawaii.